This exemption is available to undocumented immigrants, permanent residents of the US, and US citizens who must have:

 If you're looking for a job, SMC can help!
 Our Career Services Center has many job listings for students, and can also help you conduct a computerized job search.

 A student may petition for a late withdrawal due to extenuating circumstances (such as verified cases of an accident, illness, military obligation, or other circumstances beyond the control of the student), only after the deadline to drop with an instructor's approval has passed and prior to taking the final exam.
-Students are responsible for picking up the petition for late withdrawal from the Admissions Office.
-Documentation of the extenuating circumstance must be attached to the petition.
-The petition and accompanying documents must be submitted to the Admissions Office.
+Students may complete an online petition for a late withdrawal at Admissions & Records Forms.
+Documentation of the extenuating circumstance must be attached to the online petition.
 The petitions are reviewed by the Dean of Enrollment Services.

 A major is the primary focus of your degree, and is the area in which the greatest depth of knowledge will be developed.
-If you need assistance determining your major, make an appointment with a counselor to discuss your options and your goals.
+If you need assistance determining your major, consider enrolling in counseling 12 or schedule an appointment with a counselor to discuss your academic goal/s and options.
 If you've decided on a major, you will also want to make an appointment with a counselor to discuss the courses necessary to prepare you for your major.

-If you are experiencing constant stress, fighting depression, or having other personal problems, please visit our Center for Wellness and Wellbeing located in Liberal Arts 110.
-For 24/7 support, please call 800-691-6003.
+If you are experiencing constant stress, depression, or having other personal problems, please contact the Center for Wellness and Wellbeing located in Liberal Arts 110.
+Free emotional support is also available 24/7, call 800-691-6003.

 Students are permitted to repeat a course in which a satisfactory grade has previously been earned but only under special circumstances authorized by California Code of Regulations Title 5 §58161.
 These circumstances include: